Dungeons & Dragons: Related products

-Related productsD&Ds commercial success has led to many other related products, including Dragon and Dungeon magazines, an animated television series, a film series, an official role-playing soundtrack, novels, both ongoing and limited series licensed comics, and numerous computer and video games.
+D&Ds commercial success has led to many other related products, including Dragon and Dungeon magazines, an animated television series, a film series, an off-Broadway stage production, an official role-playing soundtrack, novels, both ongoing and limited series licensed comics, and numerous computer and video games.
 Hobby and toy stores sell dice, miniatures, adventures, and other game aids related to D&D and its game offspring.